 Food availability is also excellent on the EBC trail in July and August.
 However, some dishes on the menu may not be available because lodges are not stocked with all ingredients during the off-season.
 Still, the available options will be more than enough.
 Additionally, you may enjoy special seasonal dishes that are not on the menu.

 Due to fluctuating weather, mobile and WiFi networks are unreliable in the Everest region in July and August.
-To be frank, the network is not that great on the Everest Base Camp route, even during the peak trekking seasons.
-And heavy rainfall in July and August affects whatever network is available.
+The network is not great on the Everest Base Camp route, even during the peak trekking seasons.
+Heavy rainfall in July and August affects whatever network is available.

 We recommend that trekkers prepare their minds to go off-grid during trekking and inform their loved ones.
 You will be trekking with one of our expert guides, so there is nothing to worry about.